Skip to main content

 The cost of autism

-• The cost of caring for people with autism is predicted to reach $461 billion by 2025 in the U.S.
+• The cost of caring for people with autism is predicted to reach $461 billion by 2025 in the U.S. (Journal of Autism and Developmental Disorders, 2015)

 Is autism an epidemic?

-Chris Abildgaard, LPC, a writer for Autism Parenting Magazine explains that there is an increase in identified cases of autism due to, “expanding the definition from autism to autism spectrum disorder (ASD); increasing knowledge of the disorder by professionals, which leads to an increase in better and earlier diagnoses; more consistency by CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network in the method used to identify cases; (and) an actual increase in the rate of children being born with the disorder.”
+Chris Abildgaard, LPC, a writer for Autism Parenting Magazine, explains that there is an increase in identified cases of autism due to, “expanding the definition from autism to autism spectrum disorder (ASD); increasing knowledge of the disorder by professionals, which leads to an increase in better and earlier diagnoses; more consistency by CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network in the method used to identify cases; (and) an actual increase in the rate of children being born with the disorder.”